 - Calculating CHP Efficiency – EPA describes two methods for calculating CHP efficiency: total system efficiency and effective electric efficiency.

-- EPA CHP Policies and Incentives Database – The EPA maintains a database of policies and incentives that are applicable to CHP.
+- EPA CHP Policies and Incentives – EPA provides information on policies and incentives that are applicable to CHP.

-- SEE Action Guide to Successful Implementation of State Combined Heat and Power Policies – Informs state utility regulators and other state policymakers with actionable information to assist them in implementing key state policies that impact CHP.
+- SEE Action Guide to Successful Implementation of State Combined Heat and Power Policies – This guide informs state utility regulators and other state policymakers with actionable information to assist them in implementing key state policies that impact CHP.

 - Microgrid Design Toolkit (MDT) - A software tool that assists microgrid designers in the preliminary stages of microgrid design.
 The model uses user-defined objectives focused on the cost, performance, and reliability of various DERs.